-To access the Library's catalog, go to the Library's home page at HTTP://eac.libguides.com/libraryhome or HTTP://eac.kohalibrary.com.
-Students can also navigate to the Library's home page by going to EAC.EDU, selecting Academics, and scrolling down to Alumni Library.
+To access the Library's catalog, go to the Library's home page at HTTP://eac.libguides.com/libraryhome or Library Catalog Students can also navigate to the Library's home page by going to EAC.EDU, selecting Academics, then selecting Library.
 Once on the Library's home page, the catalog may be accessed by clicking on the Catalog button at the top left of the page (as shown circled in red below).

 The Library Catalog's main menu allows students to easily navigate to resources.

 The Home Button: The Home Button allows students to return to the Home screen.